vivekarajan/Youtube-Data-Harvesting/README.md

 #### a) Extract data

-* Extract the particular youtube channel data by using the youtube channel id, with the help of the youtube API developer console.
+* Using the YouTube channel id and the YouTube API developer console, get the specific YouTube channel data.Using the playlist id, further video data can also be extracted from a specific channel.

 #### b) Process and Transform the data

-* After the extraction process, takes the required details from the extraction data and transform it into complex JSON format.
+* Takes the necessary information from the extracted data and converts it into a complex JSON format after the extraction process.

 #### c) Load  data

-* After the transformation process, the JSON format data is stored in the MySQL database.
+* Create the required tables and database after the transformation process. then an insert query is used to store that complex JSON data in the MySQL database.

 ### 5. E D A Process and Framework

 #### a) Access MySQL DB

-* Create a connection to the MySQL server and access the specified MySQL DataBase by using pymysql library and access tables.
+* Using the pymysql library and access tables, establish a connection to the MySQL server and get access to the specified MySQL DataBase.

 #### b) Filter the data

-* Filter and process the collected data from the tables depending on the given requirements by using SQL queries and transform the processed data into a DataFrame format.
+* Apply SQL queries to process the information obtained from the tables in accordance with the given questions.
+Next, create a DataFrame format out of the processed data.

 #### c) Visualization

-* Finally, create a Dashboard by using Streamlit and give dropdown options on the Dashboard to the user and select a question from that menu to analyse the data and show the output in Dataframe Table and example scatter-3D chart: I set myself a particular query.
+* Finally, make use of Streamlit to build a dashboard.
+Provide the user with dropdown options on the dashboard.
+Next, I was given a task to analyze the data for myself and see the outcomes in a Dataframe Table and a sample scatter-3D image.

 ## User Guide